donedotcom/backbone-mongodb/README.md

 Adds Backbone.Document and Backbone.EmbeddedDocument for working with MongoDB data:

-1.  support for validation
+1.  embedded documents are wrapped in the correct objects if desired; nesting is supported
-2.  support for recognizing changes to embedded documents properly
+2.  embedded documents support a minimum of features for accessing the root
-3. Server/Client: support for using changes to send only the modified portions
+3.  all changes are made through the root document

 Co-exists with Backbone Models, which remain unchanged.